KAM-C Model of Myopia Management for School-aged Children

 Authors

-• Mam Yien Ng Faculty of Optometry and Vision Science, SEGi University, Malaysia,
+• Mam Yien Ng Faculty of Optometry and Vision Sciences, SEGi University, Malaysia

 • Madhubala Bava Harji Faculty of Education, Languages and Psychology, SEGi University, Malaysia